What is a herniated disc?

 - back-friendly sports in the case of suspected disc issues, e.g. swimming, cycling, etc.

-Preventing a herniated disc is very difficult in practice.
+Preventing a herniated disc is very difficult in practise.
 Strong genetic predisposition severely limits the possibilities of prevention.
 However, muscle strengthening and ergonomic improvements in one’s daily routine may have a positive impact.

 Treatment of a herniated disc

 The vast majority of herniated discs can be treated well with conservative medicine.
 This means, among other things, the use of physiotherapy, occupational therapy, or sports therapy.
 The aim is to rebuild and strengthen the muscles (especially in the back or stomach area) that are required for the stability and protection of the spine.
 Pain is treated primarily pharmacologically.
 Painkillers help prevent the adaptive posture, and may thus facilitate faster healing.

 Another form of conservative treatment is heat therapy.
 Heat relieves pain, promotes blood circulation and thus the metabolism in the body, and relaxes tense muscles.